DuckBoss/Currency-Exchange-Manager/README.md

 # Currency Exchange Manager
-An easy to use currency exchange manager implemented in various programming languages.
+An easy to use currency exchange manager implemented in Python.

 ## Requirements -
 - This program uses forex-python to gather currency data.
 Please install the package.